LighthouseUK/jerboa/README.md

 **failure_route** | `None` | string | *optional* A webapp2 route name e.g. `dashboard_overview`.
 By default the handler will set this to be itself.
 Mainly used by form handling methods, but may also be used if you trigger an exception.

+#### StandardUIHandler
+Extends `BaseHandlerMixin` and therefore accepts it's arguments.
+It does not accept any additional arguments

 #### BaseFormHandler
 Extends `BaseHandlerMixin` and therefore accepts it's arguments as well